 - the student cannot begin studies due to being incapacitated by personal illness or injury.
 In this case, it could be made clear that this entails incapacity for the entire semester or academic year.

-Students who register as absent must prove the legal grounds for their absence.
-Documents proving the legal grounds for absence should be sent by post to Student and Learning Services by 30.9. (contact information in Kamu’s listing on Support channels for Students.
+Degree students who register as absent must prove the legal grounds for their absence.
+Documents proving the legal grounds for absence should be sent by post or email to Student and Learning Services by 30.9. (contact information in Kamu’s listing on Support channels for Students.
 If you wish to know how to send encrypted email, contact the Student and Learning Services.
 Students who fail to do this will lose their right to study.
 If they wish to start their studies later, they must re-apply for the right to register and pay the re-registration fee.
 Read more on registration instructions for new students.

 4) Other reason